lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 Example 2.
 Run a more detailed query
 ====================================

+The main goal of this example is to create a simple color-magnitude diagram for the 10000 bright point sources (mostly stars) returned from a TAP server query of the DP0.2 ``dp02_dc2_catalogs.Object`` table.
+This will involve creating new columns based on the columns returned by the query, as well as learning some basic TOPCAT plotting routines.

 **2.1.** Delete the ADQL in the "ADQL Text" panel from Example 1, replace it with the following ADQL, and click the "Run Query" button.
 This query will return the ``coord_ra``, ``coord_dec``,